 PharmD students complete their last two years of the PharmD program at the graduate level.
 Up to 18 additional credit hours may be required if a student does not have the Common Body of Knowledge courses completed with a grade of C or higher.
 Once a student is admitted and enrolls at the graduate level, the Common Body of Knowledge courses must be taken at the Graduate level.
 Students are not permitted to enroll in and apply undergraduate courses toward MBA degree requirements.
 Up to three College of Pharmacy and Pharmaceutical Science courses will serve as M.B.A. electives.
-The nine credit hours of elective curse work will be fulfilled by (3) AAPE rotations from the Management and Administration Track.
+The nine credit hours of elective course work will be fulfilled by a combination of (2) APPE rotations from the Management, Leadership, or Administration Track, and (1) IPPE rotation from the Management, Leadership, or Administration Track, and other PHPR courses as listed in the table below.
 Students in the dual degree program will earn their MBA in Administration.
 The following table identifies each M.B.A. course and describes how the student will complete the work.

 |Common Body of Knowledge|